Fluffy-Swizzle-Interactive/Equilibrium-Protocol-GameDevjs-2025-Entry/docs/ChaosSystem.md

 - `registerKill(groupId)`: Records a kill and adjusts weights accordingly
 - `temporaryBoost(groupId, multiplier, duration)`: Creates a temporary surge for gameplay events

+## Maximum Chaos Cooldown Feature

+When the chaos meter reaches either extreme (±100), a cooldown period activates:

+- **Duration**: 5 seconds of sustained maximum chaos
+- **Effect**: Player actions cannot influence the chaos meter during this period
+- **Purpose**: Creates a significant game moment where players must endure the full impact of faction dominance
+- **Visual Feedback**: A visual indicator shows that the chaos meter is locked
+- **Grace Period**: When the cooldown ends, chaos resets to 25% of its extreme value (±25)
+  - Allows players a period of relative calm to recover and rebalance
+  - Prevents immediate return to extreme chaos conditions
+  - Creates a gameplay rhythm with peaks of intensity followed by recovery periods
+- **Events**:
+  - `CHAOS_LOCKED`: Emitted when the cooldown begins
+  - `CHAOS_UNLOCKED`: Emitted when the cooldown ends, chaos resets, and player influence can resume

+This feature intensifies the consequences of allowing a faction to reach full dominance, requiring players to adapt their strategy during periods of extreme faction advantage.

 ## Randomized Initial Weights

 Each gameplay session now begins with randomized weight distribution between AI and Coder factions: